Edyarich/movie-reviews-classification/README.md

-# simpsons-image-classification
+# IMDb Movie Reviews Classification

-Simpsons Image Classification
+This repository contains the code for the IMDb Movie Reviews Classification project.